 In addition, both the window frames can be tilted inwards for ventilation or easy cleaning.
 Due to their ease of opening, UPVC sash windows can also be used as a safe means of escape from a fire, as per Part B of the Home Building Regulations, giving you further peace of mind.

 Sash windows styled for your home

-Our UPVC sash windows are perfected fitted to your window frames and come in a range of colours, finishes, and accessories to perfectly suit your style.
+Our high quality UPVC sash windows are perfected fitted to your window frames and come in a wide range of colours, woodgrain finishes, and with accessories to perfectly suit your home and style.